michielvanhoorn/owmjsonreader/README.md

 Please make sure you understand the terms of conditionals of Open Weather Map.
 There are limitations on the amount of requests you can do per minute.

-Look at Benoit Blancho excellent example code to learn how to use the library and select specific fields.
+Look at Benoit Blancho's excellent example code to learn how to use the library and select specific fields.